RickCarlino/KoalaCards/README.md

 I host a demo instance of the app [here](https://app.koala.cards/user) but please keep in mind I may **turn off the server during peak usage** to reduce costs.
 I have set up a [Patreon](https://www.patreon.com/rickcarlino) to help offset hosting costs.
 Please consider donating if you find the app useful.

-**NOTE TO DEMO USERS:** Free accounts use GPT-3.5 because GPT-4 is too expensive to offer in a ree app.
-The grading ability is significantly more accurate with GPT-4.
-Consider self-hosting or donating on Patreon to use GPT-4 for grading.

 ## ~~ALPHA~~ Beta Software

 The app is now stable enough to be used for serious studying.
 If you want to use the app but are hitting stability issues, please reach out.